AC-Mnky/trium/README.md

 - `<subject>`: A brief summary of the commit.
 It should be in the imperative mood without `dot (.)` at the end.
 - `<body>` (optional): A detailed description of the commit.
 - `<footer>` (optional): A footer for the commit, such as `BREAKING CHANGE`, `ISSUES CLOSED`, etc.

+> [!NOTE]
+> Although pull requests are different from commits, you may follow the same format when writing a pull request.

 ## Mnky